Under the hood

 animation: pulse 2s ease-in-out infinite;

-The green dot on this page fades in and out on a loop.
+The dot fades in and out on a loop.
 One @keyframes rule, two opacity values, applied wherever needed with a single animation property.

 color-scheme: dark;